Going to the toilet and seeing blood in your urine can be pretty alarming.

 Blood in the urine for people over the age of 35 should be taken even more seriously, with the most common cause being bladder cancer.

 - Sickle cell disease: Sickle cell disease is a form of anemia.
 This is a condition in which there aren’t enough healthy red blood cells to carry oxygen throughout the body.
 Gross hematuria is often a symptom of the disease.

 - Glomerular disease: Glomerular disease is when tiny filters in the kidneys, known as glomeruli, are damaged.
-As a result, they can remove waste and fluid as they should.
+As a result, the large-sized blood cells are passed into urine which is otherwise filtered.

 This is a type of kidney disease, and symptoms can include blood in the urine, protein in the urine, high blood pressure, and anemia.